jorgebucaran/hyperapp/README.md

 }
 ```

-Fair warning, if you see JSX used in this documentation, it's purely an stylistic choice.
-Compilation-free options include: [@hyperapp/html], [htmlo], [hyperx], [htm], and [ijk].
+Fair warning, if you see JSX used in this documentation, it's purely a stylistic choice.
+If you don't want to set up a build step, there are compilation-free options such as [@hyperapp/html], [htmlo], and [htm](https://github.com/developit/htm).
 Try them all to find out which one works best for you.

-Now, let's put it all together with a module bundler.

-Bundlers take JavaScript modules (or fonts, images, stylesheets), and combine them together into one or a few files optimized for the browser.
-In a real world scenario you'll likely be using one.
-For this example, we are choosing [Parcel].
-If you prefer [Webpack] or [Rollup], refer to their documentation for usage details.

-Open the HTML file you created for this example and modify it like so.
+Now, open the `index.html` file created earlier for this example and modify it like so.

 ```html
 <!DOCTYPE html>